 The fight against waste in the kitchen starts with the shopping list.
 Often, when we enter a supermarket, we get caught up in a large quantity of products that we do not need and are unable to consume.
 In essence, we overestimate our nutritional needs.

-A good way of not being lured by offers and food that ends up in the bin is to prepare a shopping list at home with care, looking at what is there and what is missing, taking it with you and sticking to it.
+A good trick to avoid being lured by offers and food that then ends up in the rubbish, is to prepare the shopping list at home carefullyone, looking at what's there and what's missing, take it with you and stick to it.

 We also buy many prepared products that we could easily make at home with basic kitchen products such as flour, milk, eggs.

-Another way to be more conscious about shopping is to don't rush and take the time to assess the quality of the product we buy, its origin, the traceability of the raw material.
-Give priority to local products means for example favouring a short supply chainless impact on the environment.
+Another measure for more conscious spending is don't rush and take the time to assess the quality of the product we buy, its origin, the traceability of the raw material.
+Prioritise the local products means for example favouring a short supply chainless impact on the environment.

 3 tips against waste in the kitchen: tidy up your fridge

-Another important aspect of waste in the kitchen concerns the storage of food.
-Our fridges are so full of products that they often fall behind and miss out on those products with a short shelf life that should be eaten first.
+Another important aspect of waste in the kitchen concerns the storageone of food.
+Our fridges are so full of products that they often fall behind and miss out on those short-expiry products that should be consumed first.

 Put all food closest to the expiry date in front and give it priority.

-In addition, put butter, yoghurt and formaggi on top; put cooked food or leftovers in the middle and store them in airtight tins; put meat, fish and all raw food on the bottom.
+In addition, place butter, yoghurt and formaggi on top; put already cooked food or leftovers in the middle, storing them in airtight tins; put meat, fish and all raw food on the bottom.

 Vegetables are stored in the bottom basket.

-Correctly arranging the food on the refrigerator shelves ensures better preservation and a longer shelf life.
+Arranging food correctly on the refrigerator shelves ensures better preservationone and a longer shelf life for products.

 3 tips against food waste in the kitchen: cooking with leftovers

-The last piece of advice we would like to give you is this: get your imagination going!
+The last piece of advice we want to give you is this: get your imagination going!